 Please do not supply any other person's personal data to us, unless we prompt you to do so.

 Please do not enter any personal data in the site search box.

 4. Sharing of Personal Data to Other Parties

 We may disclose your personal data to our affiliates; service providers; commercial partners, and authorities or potential buyers.
 We do this with your consent, based on your actions and behaviors, due to legitimate business interest, or for a legal reason.

-We may disclose ("usage Data") to our analytics providers - Google Analytics, Mixpanel, Amplitude - which may be situated in the United States of America, insofar as is reasonably necessary to measure the success of and improve our advertising efforts.
+We may disclose ("usage Data") to our analytics providers - For example Google Analytics, Mixpanel, Amplitude, Clarity, and others - which may be situated in the United States of America, insofar as is reasonably necessary to measure the success of and improve our advertising efforts.
 This personal data may include IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 You may opt-out of this at any point by visiting our cookie notice and cookie preference center.

-We may disclose your data to our subcontractors and service providers such as: - Bamboo HR, Rocketchat, or Atlassian, which may be situated in the United States of America, insofar as is reasonably necessary to provide you with the requested service and improve.
+We may disclose your data to our subcontractors and service providers such as HR tools, communication tools or systems for ticketing and documentation management.
 This personal data may include IP address, geographical location, browser type and version, operating system, your email address, online identifier, contact information, information about our services you use, and personal details you provide if you apply for a job.

 We may store and process personal data using our CRM tool provider, Hubspot.
 This data may include “usage Data” as well as personal data such as name, address, telephone number, email address, profile pictures, gender, and date of birth, employment details, and company details.